ehsanlotfi/AI-notes/RAG.md

-# A Complete Guide to Retrieval-Augmented Generation (RAG) - 2025/2026 Edition

-This guide provides a comprehensive overview of Retrieval-Augmented Generation (RAG) based on the latest research and industry trends.

-*A high-level overview of the RAG process.*

----

 ## Introduction to Retrieval-Augmented Generation (RAG)
 - RAG is a technique to make Large Language Models (LLMs) smarter.
 - It connects an LLM to an external knowledge source.
 - The LLM can use this external data to answer questions.
 - Think of it as an "open-book" exam for LLMs.

----

 ## Limitations of Traditional Large Language Models (LLMs)
 - **Knowledge Cutoff:** Their knowledge is frozen at the time of training.